 Are you thinking of taking a few days away, unwinding from work?
-Perhaps a city break could be the perfect getaway for you.
-A short break, whether for a couple of days or an entire week, can be just the ticket to rejuvenation.
+Perhaps a change of scenery and some new experiences—whether for a couple of days or an entire week—is just what you need.

 Why take a city break?

-Why is city break so popular nowadays?
+Why are city breaks so popular nowadays?
 Here are some of the biggest reasons why:

 - It is cheap.
 Going on a city break nowadays is much more convenient because of package deals and cheap airlines.
 With just a few clicks, booking a cheap flight and hotel is quick and easy to do.
 You just need to be vigilant in order to grab the best deal for your short break.
 Also, city breaks cost less than the usual long-term vacations.